NickyKlaus/servicegenerator/docs/all-you-need-is-pom.md

 </plugin>
 ```

-There are two main parts of the plugin configuration: *common preferencies* and *transformations*.
+There are two main parts of the plugin configuration: *common preferences* and *transformations*.
-*Common preferencies* section has not its own XML tag and includes following configuration items:
+*Common preferences* section has not its own XML tag and includes following configuration items:

 ```xml linenums="1"
 <configuration>